Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

 Here, we write $\omega_{ii}(f)$ and $I_{ij}(f)$ (with $i,\,j=0,\,1$) to emphasize the $f$-dependent parameters.

-Let us now first discuss the interaction between the SFQs and the classical magnetic flux $\Phi(t)$ using the Hamiltonian in Eq.~(\ref{eq:7}) when $f=1/2$.
+Let us now first discuss the interaction between the SFQ and the classical magnetic flux $\Phi(t)$ using the Hamiltonian in Eq.~(\ref{eq:7}) when $f=0.5$.
 The above analytical analysis together with Fig.~\ref{fig1} and Fig.~\ref{fig3} show

 and